Prince-1501/MCP_server/readme.md

-# Below is the claude_desktop_config.json that i used to run the code
+- Below is the claude_desktop_config.json that i used to run the code

+{
+  "mcpServers": {
+    "Addition Server": {
+      "command": "node",
+      "args": ["/Users/prince/princekumarcode/mcp-weather/add.js"]
+    }
+  }
+}